AbhiXverse/Solidity-journey/Day 13/Solidity Notes.md

 - Explicit conversion -
     -  we need to manually convert between types, this is also called as type casting (e.g - uint8(5))
         - converting between uint types (uint256 to uint8)
-        - Address to byte conversion
+        - Address to byte conversion and vice versa